 Pianta, R.C. and Hadden, D.S.
 (2008).
 What We Know about the Quality of Early Education Settings: Implications for Research on Teacher Preparation and Professional Development.
 National Association of State Boards of Education: Alexandria, VA: State Education Standard.

-Vitiello, V., Downer, J.T. & Williford, A. (in press) Addressing the Learning Needs of Dual Language Learners: The Role of Teacher-Child Interactions Within a Multi-State Study of Preschool Programs.
-In C. Howes & R.C.
+Vitiello, V., Downer, J.T. and Williford, A. (2011) Addressing the Learning Needs of Dual Language Learners: The Role of Teacher-Child Interactions Within a Multi-State Study of Preschool Programs.
+In C. Howes and R.C.
 Pianta (Eds.)
 Investigating the classroom experiences of young dual language learners.
 Baltimore, MD: Brookes.

 Pianta, R.C., and Howes, C., Eds.
 (2009).
 The Promise of Pre-kindergarten.Volume 1 in the NCRECE Series.
 Baltimore, MD: Brookes Publishing Co.

-Pianta, R.C., & Howes, C., Eds. (available 2011).
+Pianta, R.C., and Howes, C., Eds. (available 2011).
 Investigating the Classroom Experiences of Young Dual Language Learners.
 Volume 3 in the NCRECE Series.
 Baltimore: Brookes Publishing Co.